GoogleCloudPlatform/gcsfuse/docs/installing.md

     sudo usermod -a -G fuse $USER

-Old versions of Debian contain a [bug][debian-bug] that causes `/dev/fuse` to lose its permission settings.
+Old versions of Debian contain a [bug][debian-bug] that causes `/dev/fuse` to repeatedly lose its permission settings.
 If you find that you receive permissions errors when mounting, even after running the `usermod` instruction above and logging out and back in, you may need to fix the permissions:

     sudo chmod g+rw /dev/fuse
     sudo chgrp fuse /dev/fuse